 Over on the beach, sound-healing workshops took place, hosted by Curt Hannagan and Hayley Milano.
 The crowd gathered on the sand as the sun went down and learnt to connect to their deeper selves.

 After gathering along the island to watch an absolutely breathtaking sunset, the party continued to the sounds of Electric Zeus.
 The entire dance floor was filled with happy humans, naturally high from an epic day.
 The event concluded with the biggest group hug I’ve ever seen; as everyone sang along to The Beatles’ ‘All You Need Is Love’, which closed out the event perfectly.

 The launch of Xstatic Sunsets was definitely a memorable one!
 Heading towards the island, I had no idea what to expect.
 I quickly gathered that this was not the type of event I would normally go to; however, only minutes into the festival, I realised it was about to be an epic event filled with happy people.
 Being surrounded by people of all ages and backgrounds and watching everyone getting along and creating genuine connections is definitely something that is lacking in the festival scene.
 It was absolutely refreshing to see it at this event.

 The breathtaking location, inclusive environment and range of stimulating activities and entertainment, combined with an active role in helping improve mental health and supporting local charities make this event impossible to fault.
 The launch of Xstatic Sunsets just goes to show that it is, in fact, possible to get high naturally and enjoy a festival without drugs and alcohol.
 I can only imagine how much this event will continue to grow.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Shark Island, NSW using the map below!